yashpasu/yashpasu/README.md

 Software Developer
 ------------------

-I am Yashas and I am currently working as a Software Developer as well as pursuing a degree in BSc Hons Software Development for Business
+I am Yashas and I am currently working as a Full-Time Software Developer aswell as pursuing a univeristy degree in BSc (Hons) Software Development for Business.
+I am currently gaining skills in:

+* .Net Development
+* Web Development
+* Artificial Intelligence
+* Java Development

 * ✉️  You can contact me at [yashaspasumarthi@gmail.com](mailto:yashaspasumarthu@gmail.com)
-* 🧠  I'm learning Artificial Intelligence: Neural Networks

 ### Skills